jepegit/cellpy/README.md

 researchers at IFE, Norway, in their cumbersome task of interpreting and handling data from cycling tests of

+## Features

+* Convert testing data into a common format
+* Summarize and compare data
+* Filter out the steps of interest
+* Process and plot the data
+* Do simple and advanced analysis on single datasets as well as collections of datasets
+* And more!

 ## Documentation

 The documentation for ``cellpy`` is hosted on [Read the Docs](https://cellpy.readthedocs.io).

 ## Installation and dependencies